Skip to main content

 ...
 Success!

-By default, a MariaDB installation has an anonymous user, allowing anyone
+By default, a MariaDB installation includes an anonymous user, allowing anyone

-to log into MariaDB without having to have a user account created for
+to log into MariaDB without requiring a dedicated user account.

-them.
-This is intended only for testing, and to make the installation
+This is intended solely for testing purposes and to streamline the installation process.

 Remove anonymous users?
-[Y/n] y
+[Y/n] y (Delete anonymous accounts)...

 Normally, root should only be allowed to connect from 'localhost'.
 This